anytizer/sargam-blog.lmms/README.md

 * Randomly melodic note generation
 * Creating XPT file for LMMS
 * Conversion of the SARGAM Notes into English Scales
-* Easy for another user to regenerate the same melody using a real piano

 ## Software Limitations